Where are they now? The 11 kids handed Liverpool debuts by Rodgers

 Wisdom scored on his Liverpool debut in a 5-3 Europa League win away to Young Boys in 2012, but that was as good as it got for the defender.

 After loan spells at Derby County, West Brom, Norwich City, Red Bull Salzburg, he joined Derby on a permanent deal in 2017.
+He was released by the Rams last year and has been without a club since.

-He made four further appearances for the club before joining Watford in 2016, but he has failed to make an impact at Vicarage Road.
+He made four further appearances for the club before joining Watford in 2016, but he failed to make an impact at Vicarage Road.

 Liverpool-born defender Coady made two appearances under Rodgers and joined Huddersfield in search of regular first-team football in 2014.